feathersjs-offline/owndata-ownnet/packages/client/README.md

 - `whitelist` (optional) - A list of additional query parameters to allow.
 - `multi` (optional) - Allow create with arrays and update and remove with id null to change multiple items.
 Can be true for all methods or an array of allowed methods (e.g. [ 'remove', 'create' ]).
 - `useShortUuid` (optional, default `true`) - Generate short `uuid`s.
 If `false` long `uuid`s are generated.
 This option should match whatever you choose on the client.
-- `adapterTest` (optional, default `false`) - This is usually only used for running adapter tests as it suppresses the generation of `uuid`, and updating of `onServerAt`.
+- `adapterTest` (optional, default `false`) - This is usually only used for running adapter tests as it suppresses the generation of `uuid` and updating of `onServerAt`.

 ### Example
 Here is an example of a FeathersJS client with a messages own-net service that supports pagination: